erikscheurer/PDFRefPreview/README.md

 ## Firefox

 PDF.js is the default viewer in Firefox.
-To install the script, create a bookmark and add the code below to the `location` field.
+To install the script, create a bookmark and add the code below to the `URL` field.
 Use the bookmark to toggle enable/disable preview after a PDF has been loaded.

 ```js
 javascript:(